 imageas input into the model.
 This is more efficient and accurate.

 Tensor[int]in (H, W) format.
-The semantic segmentation ground truth.
+The semantic segmentation ground truth for training.
 Values represent category labels starting from 0.

 Model Output Format¶